Electron-positron vacuum instability in strong electric fields. Relativistic semiclassical approach: Spontaneous Production of Positrons in Heavy-Ion Collisions

-Setting $c=0$ in Eq. $(\ref{RRcr})$ we obtain very simple and on the other hand accurate result \cite{Voskresensky1977,Popov:1978kk,Popov:1979gq}: \be \epsilon (R)=\epsilon (R/R_{\rm cr})=-m\frac{R_{\rm cr}/R -(\kappa -1/2)/(2\zeta^2)}{1-(\kappa -1/2)/(2\zeta^2)}\,. \ee Difference of this simple expression with exact solution of the two-center Dirac equation \cite{Lisin1980} is less than (1-2)\% \, already for $\zeta\to 1$ when the parameter of applicability of the semiclassical approximation is $~1$.
-Such an accuracy is sufficient, therefore I do not present here a more accurate semiclassical expression \cite{Popov:1979gq} obtained without using expansion in $c^2$, which has still higher accuracy.
-It may be curious to notice that, when in 1976 I showed the result (\ref{epsUU}) to Vladimir Stepanovich Popov, he did not believe in it, saying that one of his collaborators during a year is trying to solve the Dirac equation for the two-center problem numerically on ITEP big computer and yet obtained only the result, for $\zeta =1$.
-He took slide rule (that time there were no PCs) and confirmed that the whole curve (\ref{epsUU}) fully coincides with the result of the exact numerical calculation.
-Then, the result (\ref{epsUU}) was reflected in our publications \cite{Popov:1978kk,Popov:1979gq}.
-Result (\ref{epsUU}) is shown in Fig. \ref{EnergyLoverContUU}.
-For $\zeta=1.343$, $\kappa =-1$ we get $-\epsilon (R/R_{\rm cr})=0.705 (R_{\rm cr}/R)+0.295$.
+The difference of this simple expression with exact solution of the two-center Dirac \mbox{Equation \cite{Lisin1980}} is less than (1--2)\% \, already for $\zeta\to 1$ when the parameter of applicability of the semiclassical approximation is $~1$.
+Such an accuracy is sufficient; therefore, here I do not present a more accurate semiclassical expression \cite{Popov:1979gq} obtained without using expansion in $c^2$, which has still higher accuracy.
+It may be curious to notice that, when in 1976 I showed the result (\ref{epsUU}) to Vladimir Stepanovich Popov, he did not believe in it, saying that one of his collaborators during a year is trying to solve the Dirac equation for the two-center problem numerically on ITEP big computer and, yet, only obtained the result for $\zeta =1$.
+He took the slide rule (that time there were no PCs) and confirmed that for $\zeta =1$ the whole \mbox{curve (\ref{epsUU})} fully coincides with the result of the exact numerical calculation.
+Because the criterion of applicability of the semiclassical approximation for the ground state is $\tilde{g}_0\gg 1$, it became clear that, for $\zeta >1$, the accuracy of approximate solution (\ref{epsUU}) should at least not be worse than in case $\zeta =1$.